nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.processors.processdefinitionprocessor.md

 - parameterName: ProcessMaps
   type: Dictionary
   description: missing XML code comments
   defaultValue: missing XML code comments
-- parameterName: RefName
-  type: String
-  description: '`Refname` will be used in the future to allow for using named Options without the need to copy all of the options.'
-  defaultValue: missing XML code comments
 - parameterName: SourceName
   type: String